 Pregnancy usually lasts about 40 weeks, or just over 9 months, as measured from the last menstrual period to delivery.
 Your body will change as your baby grows during your pregnancy.

 When it comes to labor and delivery, you may want to know as much information as possible in advance.
-A full-term pregnancy lasts 40 weeks, though there is a wide range of typical pregnancy durations before and after 40 weeks.
-Regardless, you will likely have time to prepare your preferences regarding the details of your childbirth.
+A full-term pregnancy lasts 40 weeks, though there is a wide range of typical pregnancy durations.
+Regardless, you will likely have time to prepare your preferences.

 When it comes to a woman’s health, breast health is a critical component.
 And when it comes to breast health, self-knowledge and surveillance are key.
 Although monthly breast self-exams are no longer routinely recommended, it is important to be familiar with the nature of your breasts so you can follow up as soon as possible if you detect a change, such as a lump, skin dimpling, pain, or nipple discharge.